by Funding For Good

 - What does your organization need in the next 3 months?

-- What are your diversified funding streams and which ones are your development staff responsible for annually?
+- Do you have diversified funding streams and which ones are your development staff responsible for annually?

 - How are you going to get there?